kentan-official/kentan/docs/docs/fundamentals/sketch.md

 ### Class

-Kentan also can setup class instances for you.
+Kentan also can set up class instances for you.
 In comparison to the [Interface] the `super`-call takes 2 arguments.

 ```ts